nf-core/eager/docs/usage.md

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

 ## Mandatory Arguments

 ### `-profile`

 Use this parameter to choose a configuration profile.
-Profiles can give configuration presets for different compute environments.
+Profiles can give configuration presets for different computing environments.
 Note that multiple profiles can be loaded, for example: `-profile standard,docker` - the order of arguments is important!

 **Basic profiles**
 These are basic profiles which primarily define where you derive the pipeline's software packages from.
 These are typically the profiles you would use if you are running the pipeline on your own PC (vs. a HPC cluster).